Mia-Finn/Game-Engines-Assignment-Repo/README.md

 This project was made in the Unity Game Engine, it currently only plays on PC in as a 3D Unity scene, not yet working in VR.
 There is a low-poly/cartoon like art style to the scene.

 # Instructions for use
-The player can use the mouse to look around the world and the W, A, S, D keys to move in the game world.
-The player can interact with most objects in the campfire scene.
-They can change the look of the game world by changing the time of day the scene is set and by...
+Use the W, A, S, D keys to move in the game world and move the mouse to look around.
+The player can use 'E' to interact with most objects in the campfire scene.
+Players can interact with the radio, the tablet and the marshmallows.
+Holding down left mouse button will pick up objects and letting go will drop them.
+Players can press the right mouse button while holding an object to throw it.
+The 'Esc' button will bring the player to the main menu where they can control the volume as well as the controls menu.

 # How it works